-The GENERAL MANAGER must institute procedures for the execution of CONTRACTS as required herein.
-The CHIEF COUNSEL must approve the legality of all CONTRACTS prior to the execution thereof, with the exception of those CONTRACTS that the CHIEF COUNSEL has authorized to be executed on a standard form reviewed and approved by the CHIEF COUNSEL, including but not limited to purchase orders for SUPPLIES.
+The GENERAL MANAGER must institute procedures for the execution of CONTRACTS as required in this Ordinance.
+The GENERAL COUNSEL must approve the legality of all CONTRACTS prior to the execution thereof, with the exception of those CONTRACTS that the GENERAL COUNSEL has authorized to be executed on a standard form reviewed and approved by the GENERAL COUNSEL, including but not limited to purchase orders for SUPPLIES.
 If the GENERAL MANAGER will be unavailable to sign a CONTRACT, s/he or the BOARD may delegate such authority in writing to a named SACRT employee who will be authorized to sign CONTRACTS on behalf of the GENERAL MANAGER.
 A copy of such authorization must be filed with the Clerk to the BOARD.